#> [1] "Rendering took 0.42minutes."

 Schönbrodt F & Gerstenberg F (2012).
 Journal of Research in Personality. https://doi.org/10.1016/j.jrp.2012.08.010

-Inner drives align
+Inner drives shine clear

 Abstract